RaisanenMarkus/csharp/docs/part4/part4-1.md

 We've used the modifier **static** in some of the methods that we've written.
 The static modifier indicates that the method does not belong to an object and thus cannot be used to access any variables that belong to objects.

-Our methods **will not include the static keyword** if they're used to process information about objects created from a given class.
-If a method receives as parameters all the variables of which values it uses it can have static modifier.
+Going forward our methods **will not include the static keyword** if they're used to process information about objects created from a given class.
+If a method receives as parameters all the variables of which values it uses it can have a static modifier.

-In addition to the class name, instance variables and constructor the class diagram includes now the method PrintPerson().
+The class name, instance variables, constructor and method PrintPerson() is now included in the class diagram.
 Since the method comes with the **public** modifier the method name is prefixed with a plus sign.
 No parameters are defined for the method so nothing is put inside the method's round brackets.
 The method is also marked with **void** indicating that it does not return a value.

 ![Class Diagram With Print](https://github.com/RaisanenMarkus/csharp/raw/main/assets/images/printperson.jpg)

 The method **PrintPerson()** contains one line of code that makes use of the instance variables **name** and **age**.
 The class diagram says nothing about its internal implementations.
-Instance variables are referred to with the prefix this.
+Instance variables are referred to with the prefix **this**.
 All of the object's variables are visible and available from within the method.

 Let's create three persons in the main program and request them to print.